designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 &nbsp;

-~**Johannes Itten**, who taught at Bauhaus, defined seven different color contrasts.
-Find out about the definitions and examples of these contrasts online:~
+~**Johannes Itten**, who taught at Bauhaus, tried to describe the relationship of colors and defined seven different color contrasts.
+Find out about the definitions and examples of these contrasts online.
+How do they work?
+Which effect do they have?~

 ##### 1. Contrast of hue